tetra-code/cse_y2_notes/Q1/ML/week3.md

 # Non-parametric density estimation
-In real life we don't no distribution
+In real life we don't know distribution
 => can't esimate the global parameters

 One way is to use a histogram: